 How to cook rice Turkish style

 As with anything as important as this, each cook will claim to have her or his own tricks up their sleeve to make it just perfect.
-Most recipes for Turkish rice follow similar methods, however.
+Most Turkish recipes follow similar methods, however.
 The key to success is the rice to liquid ratio, and the cooking and rest time.

 Yes, indeed.
 While choosing a good quality rice helps (see section above), it’s the method that most of all decides whether your dry rice grains turn into perfectly separate, fluffy cooked rice or a mush.